smastrom/react-rating/README.md

 ![react-rating](https://i.ibb.co/BrtwWPX/ezgif-com-gif-maker-4.gif)

--   It is not possbile to reset by clicking again on the selected rating or by using the invisible radio.
+-   It is not possible to reset by clicking again on the selected rating or by using the invisible radio.

 -   It is announced by screen readers that rating **is required**.